rilldata/rill/docs/docs/manage/migration.md

 title: The title of your metrics_view
 display_name: The display_name
 description: A description
-model / table: refernce the model or table, database / database_schema: #if using a different OLAP engine, refers to database and schema (usually not required)
+model / table: reference to the model or table, database / database_schema: #if using a different OLAP engine, refers to database and schema (usually not required)

 timeseries: your timeseries column